-Stacey Irvin is an award-winning world and humanitarian photographer, freelance graphic designer and web developer in Nashville, Tennessee.
+Stacey Irvin is an award-winning photographer, freelance graphic designer and web developer in Nashville, Tennessee.
 Irvin has a B.A. in Philosophy from Vanderbilt University.
-She travels and photographs worldwide, producing candid images that invite viewers to appreciate the individuality and integrity of her subjects while illuminating our shared humanity.
+She travels and photographs, producing candid images that invite viewers to appreciate the individuality and integrity of her subjects while illuminating our shared humanity.
 Irvin is particularly interested in promoting preservation and appreciation of rural and indigenous cultures.

 Irvin presents her projects to schools and community organizations and has exhibited in local venues that include The Parthenon Museum, the Tennessee Arts Commission Gallery, the Metro Nashville Arts Commission Gallery, The Nashville International Airport, Vanderbilt University and Belmont University.
 Irvin has been a guest lecturer at Watkins College, an instructor at The Art Institute of Tennessee-Nashville, Vanderbilt University Sarratt Art Studios and the Frist Center for the Visual Arts.

 Irvin is available for special projects, exhibits, speaking engagements and assignments worldwide.